 Some students may apply to participate in special programs.

-Throughout the summer, students are also able to participate in Summer Socials, where they gather before or between classes to visit with their classmates over doughnuts, ice cream, or other treats.
+Throughout the summer, students are also able to participate in social events and fun academic breaks where they gather before or between classes to visit with their classmates over doughnuts, ice cream or other treats.

-At the end of the summer, students participate in the culminating event, where they present what they have learned over the summer in front of an audience of parents and friends.
+At the end of six weeks, scholars participate in the culminating celebration of the summer session, where they present what they have learned over the summer in front of a community of faculty, family and friends.